docker/docs/language/nodejs/develop.md

   ![Imaging showing Chrome inspect with DevTools](images/chrome-inspect.png){:width="800px"}

+Select **Configure**.
+This opens the **Target discovery settings**.
+Specify the target `127.0.0.1:9229` if it does not exist and then select **Done**.

-Click the **Open dedicated DevTools for Node** link.
+Select the **Open dedicated DevTools for Node** link.
 This opens the DevTools that are connected to the running Node.js process inside our container.

 Let’s change the source code and then set a breakpoint.